 For parents, do a little scouting ahead of time to see what dining options are in the area.
 Choose a restaurant that has vegetables available and you’ll probably do well with the rest.

 You hopefully don’t eat fried foods at home on the regular, so why would you do this the night before the big meet?
-Stick with foods you know, like grilled chicken, lean hamburger, etc. Restaurants like Qdoba, Chipotle, Chili’s, etc all offer a good selection of lean protein, veggies, and starches to keep you fueled.
+Stick with foods you know, like grilled chicken, lean hamburger, pizza, etc. Restaurants like Qdoba, Chipotle, Chili’s, etc. all offer a good selection of lean protein, veggies, and starches to keep you fueled.

 The “grease” that appears on top of pizza is just a natural separation of the milk fat when the cheese is heated.
 If your gymnast will eat cheese out of the fridge (which you likely do all the time), it is no different once it’s heated and looks “greasy”.
-You can try to find a whole-wheat crust, but not worries if it’s not available.
-Gluten free crusts are not healthier in any way-shape-or-form, so don’t bother unless your gymnast has a medical reason to go sans-gluten (celiac disease, wheat allergy, etc).
+You can try to find a whole-wheat crust, but no worries if it’s not available.
+Gluten-free crusts are not healthier in any way-shape-or-form, so don’t bother unless your gymnast has a medical reason to go sans-gluten (celiac disease, wheat allergy, etc.).
 At the end of the day, the carbohydrate will still be used in the muscles and liver regardless of how “nutritious” it is.
 Don’t let perfect be the enemy of good.